-No two dental practices are the same.
-You have goals, resources and employees that are unique to your practice.
+No two dental practices are the same, and no two retirement plans are the same, either. you have goals, resources, and employees that are unique to your practice.

 A 401(k) is certainly a retirement savings plan that you can consider, but there are other options that could produce stronger advantages to maximize your savings: 401(k) plans with a profit sharing option, straight profit sharing plans, and age weighted plans, to name a few.

 These plans fall under the category of “cross-testing.”

 Cross-testing allows us to weigh factors like your age, service or compensation to build a customized retirement plan for you that may produce a better advantage not found in other plans.

 For example, if you are older than the average age of most of your employees, we may suggest an age weighted plan.

 You have fewer years to accumulate assets before your retirement.
 In this scenario your individual contributions should be higher in order to defer money to your retirement plan at the same level of benefits as your younger staff.

 Once we factor in your age, and your plan passes the federally mandated “threshold” testing by the IRS, you may be allowed to contribute a larger amount.

 This “threshold” testing mandated by the IRS must prove that your retirement plan does not discriminate against any other plan participants as to the benefits received.